 Graduate employers include: BT; Seagate; Allstate; Andor; Civil Service; Randox; AquaQ; First Derivatives; NHS.

-Students undertaking the Physics with Spanish or Spanish degree will spend a year studying physics in a University on mainland Europe.
+Students undertaking the Physics with Spanish degree will spend a year studying physics in a University in Spain.

 Additional Awards Gained(QSIS ELEMENT IS EMPTY)